SaraKmair/German-Credit-Card/README.md

 Data analytics based strategy for the bank managers that can help them in making a decision about loan approval for the prospective applicants.

-This study i s a university group project
+This study is a university group project